bomberstudios/coding-designer/app/views/updating.md

 # Updating
+### Because the best ideas happen after you hit “send”

 This is a work in progress.
 To make sure you're using the latest version, open Github for Mac and sync the project regularly by clicking the "Sync Branch" button.